 Attracting butterflies, for example, requires nectar-rich, colorful flowers whereas flowers that attract bees need to produce both nectar and pollen to offer a good source of protein as well as sugar.
 There will be some crossover here with flowers that attract hummingbirds, too.

-The best option is to go for a variety of flower shapes to appeal to a wide variety of pollinators.
+Whether you are searching for the best plants for a butterfly garden or you want to attract a wider range of insects, the best option is to go for a variety of flower shapes to appeal to a wide variety of pollinators.
 In general, though, it is good to go for single, open flowers such as lush, romantic cottage garden plants to offer easy access.
 Kevin Rodrigues suggests choosing several types of plants such as annuals, perennials, biennials, shrubs and trees.

 ‘The type of plants you use also depends on the color that you want in your garden whether you prefer white, or pastel colors, or bright primary colors,’ Kevin explains.
 ‘Bees can see in the ultraviolet end of the spectrum and are attracted to colors like white, blue, yellow, and pink.
 Before you choose the plants for your bee garden make sure those plants can thrive in the soil and climate of your area.’

 Vivara's experts also add that drawing a small diagram of your pollinator garden borders and plotting where you want your plants to go can help to visualize your garden before you make any changes.
 This method also allows you to think about companion planting which can help create a more balanced ecosystem.

 4. Plant with purpose